CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/formulations-and-bill-of-materials/mass-item-replacement.md

 ![Mass Item Replace](./media/mass-item-replace/mass-item-replace.webp)

 :::info
-    For extensive modifications to Bills of Materials, consider using the Bulk Change feature available in CompuTec AppEngine: [Bulk Change](/docs/appengine/plugins-user-guide/bulk-changes-on-bills-of-materials/overview).
+    For extensive modifications to Bills of Materials, consider using the Bulk Change feature available in CompuTec AppEngine.
 :::

 ---